 The ALCO is a management committee that is primarily responsible for monitoring market, capital and liquidity and funding risks.
-This includes monitoring risks associated with profit rates in the banking book, open foreign exchange positions, the composition of assets and liabilities, funding mismatches, capital adequacy, liquidity, wholesale credit risk and the results of liquidity stress tests and the approval of new products.

-It is chaired by the CFO and is also responsible for the ongoing development and maintenance of the ILAAP, and its annual submission to the Board.
+This includes monitoring risks associated with profit rates in the banking book, open foreign exchange positions, the composition of assets and liabilities, funding mismatches, capital adequacy, liquidity, wholesale credit risk, the results of liquidity stress tests, and the approval of new products.
+It is chaired by the CFO and is also responsible for the ongoing development and maintenance of the ICAAP, and through ExCo its annual submission to the Board.
+To be quorate, the ALCO meeting must have representative present from the second line of defence.
+This is either the CRO, or Head of Risk as delegate.